stevekochscience/sqlschool/_posts/2014-01-04-logical-operators.markdown

     SELECT *
       FROM tutorial.billboard_top_100_year_end
      WHERE year = 2013
-       AND group_name NOT ILIKE '%macklemore%'
+       AND "group" NOT ILIKE '%macklemore%'

 `NOT` is mostly commonly used to identify non-null rows, but the syntax is somewhat special &mdash; you need to include `IS` beforehand.
 Here's how that looks: